Here are several of our favorite quick and easy main holiday party dishes that are packed with nutrition and are definite family pleasers!

 This is a fun alternative to the classic roasted sweet potato dish.
 Instead of cooking up your sweet potatoes whole, slice them into thin rounds, as explained in this sweet potato nacho recipe.
 Then, coat with a little brown sugar or honey and a healthy butter substitution such as olive oil or margarine and bake until fully cooked and slightly crisped.

 Mashed Sweet Potatoes

-For a twist to your traditional mashed potatoes, add some spice and color to the table with this mashed sweet potato option for a holiday party dish.
+For a twist to your traditional mashed potatoes, add some spice and color to the table with this mashed sweet potato option for a healthy holiday dish.
 This vibrant orange dish is spiced with cinnamon, curry, and coriander for a complex flavor, and is loaded with phytochemicals and carotenoids to bring a nutrient boost to your meal.

 A warm bowl of hearty chili is the perfect addition to any winter feast.
 Plus, it can be thrown together the night before and slow-cooked overnight!
-The night before your holiday party, toss your chili ingredients into a slow cooker and let it do its magic while you catch up on sleep.
+The night before your holiday festivities, toss your chili ingredients into a slow cooker and let it do its magic while you catch up on sleep.
 In the morning, your chili will be ready to go!

 - Tip: Looking to add more plant-based protein and less red meat?
 Swap tofu for some or all of the ground beef in this recipe for a plant-protein boost!

 Speaking of tofu, it also makes for a great plant-based dish.
 Add it to your table with this ginger honey tofu recipe, as a delicious and savory addition to any feast!
 You can even use it as a side dish or mix it into a green salad.
 There will be no lack of flavor here!
 This recipe is from my popular plant-based cookbook which also includes ways to replace a portion of meat with plant-based proteins.